Inf0eSec/THM-RootMe/README.md

-# THM-RootMe-walkthrough
+# THM-RootMe write-up
-**CTF > RootMe Walkthrough**
+**CTF > RootMe Write-up**

 RootMe>_ is a CTF for beginners to practice all the basic steps in pentesting using a linux machine as a target.
-Your aim during this exercise is to gain root privileges and grab the flag > root.txt This CTF allows the player to practice their skills using several tools and techniques that can be found on Kali or the THM AttackBox along with resources found online and it is your objective to select the right one at each step through the tasks.
+Your aim during this exercise is to gain root privileges and grab the flag > **root.txt** This CTF allows the player to practice their skills using several tools and techniques that can be found on Kali or the THM AttackBox along with resources found online and it is your task to select the most appropiate one at each step through this CTF.